IntoTheDev/Behaviour-System-for-Unity/README.md

 - Different variations of task execution (All Update types and also Slow Update for heavy tasks, Every 'X' Second, On State Enter, on State Exit, Delayed)
 - Sequence and Selector for Conditions almost like in Behaviour Trees
 - UnityEvents: Behaviour OnEnter/OnExit, State OnEnter/OnExit, Conditions OnSuccess/OnFailure
+- Conditions invertation with one click (For example: ChanceCondition with chance of 100% will return False if "isNot" Field in the Inspector equals to True)

 Cons:
 - Bad visual, not node based, but everything can be setup within inspector